bhashanaliyanage/VirtualBackButton/README.md

-# 📲 Back Button Anywhere – Floating Back Button for Android
+# 📲 Floating Back Button for Android

 A lightweight Android service that provides a **floating back button** accessible system-wide.
 Designed to assist users with easier navigation, especially for devices with large screens or broken hardware buttons.